CS699-IITB-Autumn-2021/project-the_wild_bunch/README.md

 5. Commenting - Readers can also post comments on any news article.
 6. Other features - Readers can also see the *number of views* for each news article.
 Also the website is having *next* and *previous* buttons and *pagination* for easier navigation through the site.
 ## Admin Site
-1.Admin login. \
+1. Admin login. \
-2.Add/Update admin details. \
+2. Add/Update admin details. \
-3.Admin has option to add/update news articles either manually, or automatically. \
+3. Admin has option to add/update news articles either manually, or automatically. \
-4.Management of comments \
+4. Management of comments \

-For automatically add the news articles:
+For automatically adding the news articles:
 * Go to dashboard
 * Paste the url of news article in the respective box, also select the category of news article.
 * Press 'Submit', the news article will be added in the portal.